ibmresilient/resilient-community-apps/fn_jira/README.md

 ### Configuring OAuth
 OAuth authentication is supported with OAuth 1.0a protocol on Jira Server and Jira Cloud.
 This requires setting some configurations through the Jira UI followed by the 3 legged-dance described in the docs linked below.
 The main goal of this process is to generate a public and private RSA key, as well as a `access_token` and `access_token_secret`.
 Follow the steps at the appropriate links to setup the RSA keys and generate an access token.
 Then set the values as appropriate in your app.config.
 It is recommended to use App Host secrets to store the tokens if deploying on App Host.

-Follow the instructions at the appropriate link:
+Follow the instructions at the appropriate link to create a public and private key and to create an incoming link in Jira:

 * [OAuth on Jira Server](https://developer.atlassian.com/server/jira/platform/oauth/#step-1--configure-jira) (only step 1)
 * [OAuth 1.0a on Jira Cloud](https://developer.atlassian.com/cloud/jira/platform/jira-rest-api-oauth-authentication/#step-2--configure-the-client-application-as-an-oauth-consumer) (only step 2)